PSG's big striker was on the score sheet as the club went top of Ligue 1 with a 4-1 victory.

 Blanc's men continued to waste opportunities, with Ibrahimovic surprisingly shooting straight at Riou as he attempted to lob the keeper one-on-one.

-But PSG's persistence finally paid off two minutes before the interval when Luiz's 30-yard free-kick swerved into the bottom-right corner, with the unsighted Riou unable to do anything after mistakenly moving to his right.
+But PSG's persistence finally paid off two minutes before the interval when Luiz's 30-yard free kick swerved into the bottom corner, with the unsighted Riou unable to do anything after mistakenly moving to his right.

 Lavezzi should have put PSG in complete command seven minutes after the restart when he was slipped through by Verratti, however, he was denied by a brilliant challenge from Ludovic Baal after the Argentina forward had rounded Riou.

-Yet Lavezzi's profligacy was rendered immaterial by Baptiste Guillaume's foul on Gregory van der Wiel on the right-hand side of the area, which allowed Ibrahimovic to step up and slot the resulting penalty into the bottom-left corner.
+Yet Lavezzi's profligacy was rendered immaterial by Baptiste Guillaume's foul on Gregory van der Wiel on the right side of the area, which allowed Ibrahimovic to step up and slot the ball into the bottom-left corner.

-Lens refused to lie down, though, and pulled a goal back just eight minutes later as Touzghar beat Luiz to a low Baal delivery to prod beyond Sirigu and fray the nerves of the home fans.
+Lens refused to lie down, though, and pulled one back just eight minutes later as Touzghar beat Luiz to a low Baal delivery to prod beyond Sirigu and fray the nerves of the home fans.

 Substitute Edinson Cavani was denied by a strong Riou save, shortly before fellow replacement Pastore crossed for Matuidi to turn home at the far post.

-And the hosts provided one final flourish in the 82nd minute, Pastore powering home a lofted Ibrahimovic pass on the volley before Van der Wiel struck the bar as PSG ensured they will travel to Stamford Bridge in rude health.
+The home side provided one final flourish in the 82nd minute, Pastore powering home a lofted Ibrahimovic pass on the volley before Van der Wiel struck the bar as PSG ensured it will travel to Stamford Bridge with momentum.